pietervdvn/MapComplete/Docs/Layers/parking.md

-The question is  How many disabled parking spots are there at this parking?
+The question is  *How many disabled parking spots are there at this parking?*

 This rendering asks information about the property  [capacity:disabled](https://wiki.openstreetmap.org/wiki/Key:capacity:disabled)

-This is rendered with  There are {capacity:disabled} disabled parking spots
+This is rendered with  `There are {capacity:disabled} disabled parking spots`

-  - There are disabled parking spots, but it is not known how many  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:capacity:disabled' target='_blank'>capacity:disabled</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:capacity:disabled%3Dyes' target='_blank'>yes</a>`
+  - *There are disabled parking spots, but it is not known how many*  corresponds with  `capacity:disabled=yes`
   - This option cannot be chosen as answer
-  - There are no disabled parking spots  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:capacity:disabled' target='_blank'>capacity:disabled</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:capacity:disabled%3Dno' target='_blank'>no</a>`
+  - *There are no disabled parking spots*  corresponds with  `capacity:disabled=no`
   - This option cannot be chosen as answer
-  - There are no disabled parking spots  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:capacity:disabled' target='_blank'>capacity:disabled</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:capacity:disabled%3D0' target='_blank'>0</a>`
+  - *There are no disabled parking spots*  corresponds with  `capacity:disabled=0`